 Invoke Cygwin:

-Click the startxwin.bat icon, or invoke startxwin.bat from
+Click the startxwin icon, or type startxwin from the Cygwin terminal window.

-a DOS window.
 You must do this to start the X-server.
-You need to do this only once
+(On older Cygwin-1.4, it was startxwin.bat) You need to do this only once

 per session of using Cygwin (for example, after re-booting your PC).